DataSaiyentist/Swell_refraction_TIPE2020/README.md

 ## Presentation

-Beginning of my TIPE (Project written in Python & prepared for the National Entrance Exams leading to French Engineering Schools): Graphic modeling of the Airy Theory
+This is the beginning of my TIPE (project written in Python & prepared for the National Entrance Exams leading to French Engineering Schools).
+I modeled the swell at the sea surface using the Airy theory.

 I didn't have the time to completely finish my TIPE...
 </br>
-After my graduation from ENSIIE, I would like to tackle the main subject which is **swell refraction** !
+So after my graduation from ENSIIE, I would like to tackle the main subject which is **swell refraction** !

 ## References